Blog

 Figure 2.
 PML absorption boundary conditions

-Applications in our laboratory
+Applications in Our Laboratory

 In the Photonics and Quantum Matter Lab, pump-probe spectroscopy using an ultrashort pulse light source is used to observe the dynamics of materials in the ultrashort time region.
 We are attempting to approach the areas that cannot be elucidated experimentally by the FDTD method.
 Figure 3 shows the transmission spectrum of a designed cavity model with a gold mirror and an incident mid-infrared pulse.
 It can be seen that the Fabry-Perot mode of the cavity is generated.